Footpath Feasting: the Best Lao Khao Soi in Luang Prabang

 “The best Lao khao soi in Luang Prabang is over there,” our guide Bounmee informed us proudly, pointing across the road, soon after we began our temple tour – which seemed to be starting out as a foodie walk.

 A few minutes earlier Bounmee had been introducing us to kee meow or ‘cat poo’ biscuits, which we watched a woman making in the shop-front bakery of her home, and minutes later he was telling us about a terrific duck noodle soup joint down the street.

 Now, we were strolling along Manomai Road and Bounmee was directing our attention to a simple, squat, open-fronted timber and corrugated iron shed, with a handful of wooden tables inside.
 There was no sign and nothing whatsoever to identify the dilapidated eatery as Luang Prabang’s best khao soi place.

 Nothing except the silhouette of a woman stirring what must have been the city’s famous soup in massive pots at the back of the dimly lit restaurant-cum-grocery shop.
 I marked the spot on my Luang Prabang map and made a few notes.

 “Khao soi?”
-I double-check.
-I know the Thai version, with its rich, coconut curry base and crispy noodles on top, but at that point on our trip, I knew little about Lao food and had no idea if the soup was similar.
+I double-checked.
+I knew the Thai version, with its rich, creamy, coconut curry base with crispy noodles on top, but at that point on our Luang Prabang trip, I knew little about Lao food and had no idea if the soup was similar.

-While the food in Laos is distinct from that of its neighbours, it has still been influenced by (and has in turn influenced) Burmese, Thai, Vietnamese, and various Chinese regional cuisines, and we had already enjoyed a few Lao plates that were similar to Thai dishes, such as larb, a spicy mince salad.
+The food in Laos is all at once distinct from and similar to that of its neighbours.
+It has been influenced by, and has in turn occasionally influenced, Burmese, Thai, Vietnamese, Cambodian, and various Chinese regional cuisines, and we had already enjoyed a few Lao plates that were similar to Thai dishes, such as larb, the spicy minced salads.